What Sets Co-ops Apart?

 The Rural Electrification Act of 1936 created a program to support the expansion of electric service to small communities, which included loans for electric cooperatives.
 As a result, the number of rural homes with electricity more than tripled in five years’ time.

-Investor-owned utilities maintain about half of the nation’s distribution lines, publicly owned utilities maintain some 7 percent, and co-ops maintain 43 percent.
+Investor-owned utilities maintain about half of the nation’s distribution lines, publicly-owned utilities maintain around 7%, and co-ops maintain 43%.

 Today, electric cooperatives are the only U.S. utilities that rely on government and other loans to finance capital construction.
 Unlike municipal or investor-owned utilities, they do not receive tax-exempt financing or revenue bonds.
 Instead they repay loans monthly with interest.